jualat/CleanRLHF/README.md

 ### Basic Code Execution

-To run the code, execute the following command from the `framework` directory, replacing Hopper-v5 with the desired environment ID (for a list of all available environments, see [Environments](#environments)):
+To run the code, execute the following command from the `framework` directory, replacing Hopper-v5 with the desired environment ID (for an overview of all available environments, see [Environments](#environments)):

 ```bash
 poetry run python3 sac_rlhf.py --env-id Hopper-v5